JWWeatherman/human_threat_model/README.md

 * Because expenses are high and income is zero this attack is unprofitable.

 **No significant impact on mission**
 * Isolated murder and violence has had little impact on humanity's mission to make the world  delightful.
 It must be cleverly combined with other  attacks in order to be effective.

 ---

 ## An attacker could take a humans goods.
-If an attacker is able to take all of the goods of a human, and he is far from assistance, he ---will---(may?) die because he is usually ---able---(unable?) to acquire the goods he requires directly from nature.
+If an attacker is able to take all of the goods of a human, and he is far from assistance, he will die because he is to acquire the goods he requires directly from nature.

 If the attacker only takes a portion of his goods he has effectively eliminated the contribution made by that human while he was producing those goods.
 This has the added effect of producing mental anguish upon the particular human and every other human that becomes aware of the attack.
 This mental suffering also impedes future production.

 In order to make this profitable the attacker must possess overwhelming force and he must be able to flee from the justice system.
 Two quintessential examples are  finding a victim isolated during travel and a traveling band of attackers.

 When attacking a victim "on the road" the attacker has the advantage of waiting until he is unable to avail himself  of many defensive tools that are  impractical to bring while traveling.
-The attacker is also (able?) to select a location that makes it difficult for  the nearest justice system to find him.
+The attacker is also able to select a location that makes it difficult for  the nearest justice system to find him.

 Roving bands of attackers are also able to select victims that are relatively isolated.
 A small village, for example, may not  be able to resist a larger group of attackers.
 Because the attackers are continually traveling from victim to victim,  the isolated village would not be able  to appeal to the justice system of  neighboring humans before the attackers were able to escape.